AlexsLemonade/scpca-portal/api/README.md

 sportal api:manage generate_computed_files --scpca-project-id SCPCP000001
 ```

 The `--clean-up-output-data` flag can help you control the projects output data size.
-If flag is set the output (no longer needed) data cleanup process will be run for each project right after its processing is over.
+If the flag is set, the output (no longer needed) data cleanup process will be run for each project right after its processing is over.
 ```
 sportal api:manage generate_computed_files --clean-up-output-data
 ```